 How to enroll in an online course: (note: to fulfill the PE requirement — sign up for PERSONAL FITNESS, not Hope):

-- 8th graders enrolling in High School PE, searchfor PERSONALFITNESS (if you are looking to fulfill the 1 whole year credit of PE requirement, first complete Personal Fitness.
-After completing Personal Fitness, you will need to register/complete semester of Fitness Lifestyle Design, or Outdoor education — see Ms. Pinsky for questions)
+8th graders enrolling in High School PE, search for PERSONAL FITNESS (if you are looking to fulfill the 1 whole year credit of PE requirement, first complete Personal Fitness.
+After completing Personal Fitness, you will need to register/complete semester of Fitness Lifestyle Design, or Outdoor education — see your 8th grade counselor for questions)

-- For “School Counselor”, scroll past all the High School Counselors to select Ms. Pinsky’s name from Middle School Counselor list (if you’re an 8th grader or Infinity.
-6th Grade students select Ms. Holzum’s name, 7th grade students select Ms. Lessem’s name).
+For “School Counselor”, scroll past all the High School Counselors to select Ms. Lessem’s name from Middle School Counselor list.
+Infinity and 6th Grade students select Ms. Pinsky’s name, 7th grade students select Ms. Banks’ name).